Bruce Adams, MD, FACEP

 As Vice President of Finance, Keith is responsible for planning, implementing, and managing the financial strategy of the Foundation.
 He leads the accounting, finance, and revenue cycle functions, and assists in managing the corporate governance aspects of the Foundation.

 Prior to UEMF, Keith worked for a Fortune 200 technology company in a variety of leadership roles.
 He is a 6-sigma Greenbelt, a Certified Healthcare Financial Professional, has an MBA from Clark University, and a Master of Healthcare Leadership from Brown University, where he focused on the development of quality based payment programs and alternative payment models.

 Joey Nicholson, MLIS MPH is the Education and Curriculum Librarian and Coordinator for Systematic Review Services at NYU School of Medicine.
 In his role, he collaborates with researchers, students, and physicians across the medical center to conduct and publish systematic reviews and meta-analyses.
 He also helps mentor and guide other librarians in offering systematic review support, including help negotiating with researchers, determination if projects will actually succeed, search strategy peer review, and small group instruction.
 In addition to his work on systematic reviews, he lectures and provides general assistance regarding scientific writing, selecting journals for publication, and working through the publication process.

 Arthur M. Pancioli, MD

 Within UC Health Dr. Pancioli has multiple roles.
-He is a member of the UC Health System Board or Directors.
-He is one of nine voting members on the system’s finance committee.
-He co-chairs the medical campus master planning committee.
+He is a member of the UC Health System Board of Directors.
+He is one of the 9 voting members on the system’s finance committee.
+He Co-chairs the medical campus master planning committee.
 He is the chairman of the conflict of interest committee.

 Steve Petrovic, MBA